BoasE/League.Desktop/README.md

 # BE.League.Desktop

+This project is a personal non commercial fun/educational project.
+All rights any thing realted to League of Legends are owned by Riot Games.
+Also this project is not affiliated with Riot Games in any way and not approved by Riot Games or anyone else.
+So use at own risk..

-Lightweight .NET 9 client for:
+It is a Lightweight .NET 9 client for:
 - Live Client Data API (`/liveclientdata/...`) while a game is running.
 - League Client API (LCU) for lobby, champ select, and matchmaking.